jhipster/jhipster-lite/CONTRIBUTING.md

   - reactiveapp
   - customjhlite
   - typescriptapp
-- Below are the list of formats that can be used for testing (supported input params for the generate.sh script):
+- Below is the list of formats that can be used for testing (supported input params for the generate.sh script):
   - properties
   - yaml

 ### Generate project builds locally

-- Start JHipster Lite application in local machine
+- Start JHipster Lite application on local machine
   ```shell
   ./mvnw
   ```
-- Run the generate.sh script with desired project build name.
+- Run the generate.sh script with the desired project build name.
   ```shell
   ./tests-ci/generate.sh <application>
   ```